mincong-h/mincong-h.github.io/_posts/2018-11-27-jax-rs-parameters.md

 ## FormParam

 `@FormParam` can be used in parameter, field, or method.
-It specifies that the value is to be extracted form a form parameter in a request entity body.
+It specifies that the value is to be extracted from a form parameter in a request entity body.
 The value of the annotation identifies the name of a form parameter.
 Note that whilst the annotation target allows use on fields and methods, the specification only requires support for use on resource method parameters.
 (Spec 2.1, page 76)